FEATURE FILM CASTING

 MAX, 23, is the hotheaded leader of a local skate crew.
 Max’s pro-skating father passed away, leaving Max and his widowed mother in charge of The Livingston Skateshop.
 Max is obsessed with skateboarding and has hopes of leaving Montana for a life in a big city, but his dark past and domestic abuse keeps him from pursuing his dream.
 Max’s homophobic tendencies, make him a threat to Gus and Bridger as their relationship blossoms.

-Gus’s Uncle Dan, 60, is a kind-hearted woodworker.
+Gus’s Father Dan, 60, is a kind-hearted woodworker.
 The wrinkles in his hands show the tenacity and skill of a tireless artisan.
 He takes his coffee black — eggs, over easy.
 He’s a simple man who has figured out life’s little joys but is growing lonely in his old age.
-Uncle Dan supports Gus as he explores his sexuality and sees himself in him when Gus gains a knack for woodworking.
+Dan supports Gus as he explores his sexuality and sees himself in him when Gus gains a knack for woodworking.

 Be a part of the film!
 General casting for background actors and skateboarders.